paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

 **(j) Management of Federal Funds.—** Sections 3335 and 6503 of title 31 shall not apply to funds deposited into an infrastructure bank under this section.

-**(k) Program Administration.—** For each of fiscal years 2016 through 2020, a State may expend not to exceed 2 percent of the Federal funds contributed to an infrastructure bank established by the State under this section to pay the reasonable costs of administering the bank.
+**(k) Program Administration.—** For each of fiscal years 2022 through 2026, a State may expend not to exceed 2 percent of the Federal funds contributed to an infrastructure bank established by the State under this section to pay the reasonable costs of administering the bank.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (d)(1)(A), (2), (3).
+Pub.
+L. 117–58, § 12001(k)(1), substituted “fiscal years 2022 through 2026” for “fiscal years 2016 through 2020”.

+Subsec. (k).
+Pub.
+L. 117–58, § 12001(k)(2), substituted “fiscal years 2022 through 2026” for “fiscal years 2016 through 2020”.

 2015—Subsec. (a)(11), (12).
 Pub.
 L. 114–94, § 2001(i)(1), added pars.
 (11) and (12).

 Subsec. (d)(1)(A).
 Pub.
 L. 114–94, § 2001(i)(2)(A), substituted “each of fiscal years 2016 through 2020 under each of paragraphs (1), (2), and (5) of section 104(b); and” for “fiscal years 2005 through 2009 under each of sections 104(b)(1), 104(b)(3), 104(b)(4), and 144; and”.